PromiseGameFi/Qwen-setup/README.md

 - The app injects this brain as a system prompt on each chat run.
 - On the first assistant turn in a thread, it applies welcome rules from the JSON.
 - It includes variation hints and a per-thread random seed so welcomes are not identical every time.
+- Optional hard access gate uses `accessGate` from JSON + `VITE_DEMO_SECRET_CODE` from `.env`.
+  - If gate is enabled and code is set, chat stays locked until correct code is entered.

 ## Quick Start (One Command)